Mañana Será Bonito: Concept

 In an interview with Rolling Stone, Karol G revealed the concept for the title, stating: "This definitely represents a specific phase of my life.
 The name of album is a phrase I kept repeating to myself when nothing felt great.
 I mean, I was going through the best moment of my career, but personally I was really disconnected from myself and from my friends.
 I wasn't unhappy, but I wasn't happy either.
 So every day I'd say to myself, 'It's okay, mañana será bonito, tomorrow will be beautiful.'"

 In a later interview with The New York Times, she described the album as "more Carolina than Karol G".
 She added: "Right now, I notice that artists are trying very hard to find a concept, to be very experimental, I love that.
 And that's a good way to do art.
 But the concept of this album is just me being me.
 I really didn't want people to feel it was like very simple, or just normal."

 Release and promotion

-The album was released on February 24, 2023 through Universal Music Latino.
-It was released on CD, digital download and streaming.
-Lead single "Provenza" was promoted at Coachella Valley Music and Arts Festival as well as at the Latin Grammys, including a mash-up with "Gatúbela" and "Cairo", with the later one being its debut performance.
-The first two previously mentioned were also promoted on Giraldo's Strip Love Tour.
+The album was released on February 24, 2023, through Universal Music Latino.
+It was released on CD, vinyl, digital download and streaming.
+On April 24, 2022, Karol G performed at the Coachella Valley Music and Arts Festival, where "Provenza" was performed for the very first time.
+On September 7, 2022, Karol G embarked on the Strip Love Tour, where both "Provenza" and "Gatúbela" were performed.
+At the 23rd Annual Latin Grammy Awards, held on November 17, 2022, Karol G performed a mash-up of "Provenza", "Gatúbela" and "Cairo", the debut performance for the latter.
+On February 19, 2023, Karol G was the headlining act for Viña Del Mar International Song Festival.
+"Provenza", "Gatúbela", "X Si Volvemos" and a short preview for "Mientras Me Curo del Cora" were performed.
+On March 10, 2023, Karol G performed various songs in Puerto Rico for a three-day show from Mañana Será Bonito for the first time, including the singles "TQG" and "Amargura", among others.
+On April 15, 2023, Karol G was a musical guest on Saturday Night Live, where "Mientras Me Curo del Cora" and "Tus Gafitas" were performed.
+On July 10, 2023, on Today morning show, "Amargura", "TQG", "Mientras Me Curo del Cora" and "Tus Gafitas" were performed.
+Karol G joined the Lollapalooza music festival on August 4, 2023, performing multiple songs from the album.
+On August 10, 2023, Karol G embarked on the Mañana Será Bonito Tour, promoting Mañana Será Bonito and its companion mixtape, Mañana Será Bonito (Bichota Season).
+Multiple songs from the album were performed, among others from previous albums.
+The arena-stadium tour lasted through July 23, 2024, and became the highest-grossing Latin tour of all time by a female artist.
+On November 19, 2023, Karol G performed a medley of songs, including "Ojos Ferrari" at the Billboard Music Awards.